 Brossard, Longueuil, Boucherville, Chambly — the South Shore sits on a thick layer of marine clay with one of the region's highest water tables.
 We know every municipality and its unique challenges.

 The South Shore presents some of the most complex inspection challenges in the greater metropolitan area.
+A pre-purchase inspection adapted to the South Shore's geological context is essential for any buyer — start with our free inspection checklist.
 Here are the recurring findings we document in our reports.

 Each South Shore municipality has its own geological and housing profile.
 Discover the challenges specific to your city.